subframe7536/maple-font/README.md

   --no-nerd-font  Do not build Nerd-Font version
   --cn            Build Chinese version
   --no-cn         Do not build Chinese version --cn-both       Build both `Maple Mono CN` and `Maple Mono NF CN`.
-Nerd-Font
+Nerd-Font version
-                  version must be enabled
+                  must be enabled
-  --cache         Reuse font cache of TTF, OTF and Woff2 formats --archive       Build font archives with config and license.
-If has `--cache`
+  --ttf-only      Only build unhinted TTF format --cache         Reuse font cache of TTF, OTF and Woff2 formats --archive       Build font archives with config and license.
+If has `--cache` flag,
-                  flag, only archive Nerd-Font and CN formats
+                  only archive Nerd-Font and CN formats
 ```

 ## Credit